istio/istio.io/content/docs/setup/kubernetes/install/kubernetes/index.md

 all resources hierarchically under it.
 It is safe to ignore errors for non-existent resources because they may have been deleted hierarchically.

-* Uninstall the `demo profile` corresponding to the variant you installed:
+* Uninstall the `demo profile` corresponding to the mTLS mode you enabled:

 {{< tabset cookie-name="profile" >}}